 Harry spent most of his later years writing books and articles in-between battles with the Forest Service to protect the San Gorgonio wilderness.
 He founded the Desert Protective Council, an organization that continues to work today to expand Anza-Borrego Desert State Park.
 One of the few battles that Harry lost was opposing the Palm Springs Aerial Tramway.
 Harry made it one of his life-long goals to personally know the “movers and shakers of his time” as he called them.
 Two former Presidents of the United States are included in the Lolomi Lodge guest book, and based upon his personal letters, whenever the local district ranger would propose some obnoxious project in Harry’s backyard, Harry would simply call the Chief of the Forest Service in Washington to get things straightened out.

 In 1965, a close friend and Professor of Botany from UCLA suggested that Harry and Grace consider selling their land to the University of California to become part of the newly established Natural Reserve System.
 Professor Mathias explained to them that they would be granted a life estate in exchange for allowing university students and professors to use their property for purposes of teaching and research.
-The idea struck a chord with the James’s, and so they agreed, and in 1966 the Regents of the University of California established the James San Jacinto Mountains Reserve, which is now part of a statewide system of 36 ecological reserves encompassing over 47,000 acres, the largest university-administered network of reserves in the world.
+The idea struck a chord with the James’s, and so they agreed, and in 1966 the Regents of the University of California established the James San Jacinto Mountains Reserve, which is now part of a statewide system of 39 ecological reserves encompassing over 47,000 acres, the largest university-administered network of reserves in the world.